TheProjectsGuy/FeatMF/docs/developer.rst

 Packaging
 -----------

 Run all packaging and development commands from the repository's root folder.
+Repository follows `Semantic Versioning 2.0.0 <https://semver.org/>`_.

 PyPI
 ^^^^^